 Today, we will deal with Kernel Panic Upload Mode error that arises when you reboot your Android phone or after performing factory reset.

-I came across this error after I hard reset my Galaxy Note 4 from the recovery menu.
+I came across this error when I hard reset my Galaxy Note 4 from the recovery menu.
 First I wasn’t sure what it means.
 It mostly arises when firmware is not working properly.
 There is some problem with the firmware or it has malfunctioned.
 My phone was rebooting at random intervals after I saw this error.
 It was really troublesome for me.
 After each reboot the screen will display this error.

 Note: This guide works for every Samsung Galaxy Phone running on Android OS.